-On occasion Staffordshire and Derbyshire Councils have levy transfer schemes available where they will cover the the 5% co-funding contribution for SME's in their constituency, to find out if these are currently available please email feapprenticeships@blc.ac.ukk confirming your local council.
+Occasionally, Staffordshire and Derbyshire Local Councils have levy transfer schemes available where they will cover the 5% contribution scheme for SME's in their constituency, please contact us to find out more information.

 Apprentices will never be asked to pay their own training and assessing fees.